gvwilson/thirdbit/fiction/maddy-roo/index.md

 when they had come down here with their other friends to splash and swim and avoid chores.
 "So if you could have had anything, what would you have wanted?"
 Gumption asked out of nowhere.

 He didn't have to say "have any kind of tech".
-Like every child in Rusty Bridge they had hoped that as their teenage changes came on they would discover they were special—that they could control some piece of the Makers' ancient technology.
+Like every child in Rusty Bridge they had hoped that as their teenage changes came on they would discover they were specials—that they could control some piece of the Makers' ancient technology.
 It hadn't happened,
-but as Gumption had observed more than once, at least Bluster and Bravo hadn't turned out to be special either.
+but as Gumption had pointed out more than once, at least Bluster and Bravo hadn't turned out to be special either.

-"I'd want a mover," Maddy replied, relieved to have something to talk about.
+"I'd want some kind of mover gadget," Maddy replied, relieved to have something to talk about.
-"Like Special Leaf,
+"Like Special Leaf's,
 but for little things like my pencils, so I could draw while I was eating."